Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 ## Events

-Hylé does not use traditional events.
+Hyli does not use traditional events.
 Instead, it relies on blobs, which serve as containers for offchain data.